bobosch/dvr_mover/README.md

 # dvr_mover
-Move recordings from mythtv to tvheadend
+Import recordings from mythtv or directory with video files in tvheadend